danofred00/todo-qt-app-server-php/docs/API.md

 ## Avaliables Routes

-- /task [GET] To get a specifief task
+- /task [GET] To get a specified task
 - /task [POST] To insert task into database
 - /task [DELETE] To delete a task
 - /task [PUT]   To update a task's properties such as title, description, etc